Hazegard/Goauld-doc/content/en/02-agent/06-killswitch.md

 weight: 6
 ---

-To ensure that no agent runs indefinitely, a killswitch has been implemented.
-After a specified number of days, the agent automatically shuts down.
+The agent automatically shuts down after a specified number of days to prevent indefinite operation.

 ## Flag

 - `--kill-switch`: Set the number of days before exiting (default: `7`; `0` disables the killswitch entirely)

 > [!NOTE]
 > The timer counts from the agent's execution time.
-> Consequently, if an external system (scheduled task, cron job, etc.) restarts the agent, the killswitch timer resets.
+If restarted by external systems (scheduled tasks, cron jobs), the timer resets.